Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 The following configuration properties are used by an external client, such as Alfresco to talk to Solr.
 Besides the solr.in.sh/ solr.in.cmd file, you can also set these properties in the `alfresco-insight-engine/solrhome/conf/shared.properties` file.

-> **Important:** From Search and Insight Engine 2.0 the `solr.content.dir` property has been removed.
-The `solr.content.dir` was a filesystem-based extension of the Solr index.
-It was used for maintaining a copy of the original data indexed in Solr.
-The storage the `solr.content.dir` provided is available in Solr itself which means that it can be safely removed from Search and Insight Engine 2.0 onwards.
-The removal of `solr.content.dir` does not mean a loss of functionality because the Solr storage capabilities still retain a copy of the data originally sent for indexing.

 #### `solr.host`

 |Description|Specifies the host name that Alfresco uses to talk to Solr.|